swanpham/orm-e-commerce-back-end/README.md

 # E-COMMERCE-BACK-END

-## As A Manager
+## AS A manager at an internet retail company

-  * I want to to generate a webpage that displays my team's basic info
+  * I WANT a back end for my e-commerce website that uses the latest technologies
-  * So that I have quick access to my Employees's emails and GitHub profiles
+  * SO THAT my company can compete with other e-commerce companies

-## Sample HTML file generated
+## Sreenshot

 ![Alt text](/src/images/website.JPG?raw=true "Optional Title")